CMSgov/design-system/packages/design-system-docs/src/pages/startup/child-design-systems.md

 The CMS design system (CMSDS) provides a set of components and styles to meet many design and development needs.
 However, there are cases where product teams need to modify a design system beyond [theming]({{root}}/startup/theming/) and publish a child design system for other product teams to consume.

-## What is a child design systems?
+## What is a child design system?

 A child design system is a design system built off of the core CMSDS for a specific context.
 It contains custom assets (components, styles, etc..) and is published via NPM to be consumed by multiple product teams.
 A child design system can contain new components, modifications to existing core components, or modifications to styles.
 Child design systems import the core CMSDS as a dependency which allows for receiving updates, using developer tools, scripts, and documentation from the core CMSDS to manage their own design system.

+**Note** Child design systems were previously called "site packages".
+This change in nomenclature reflects our vision for these systems to be more independent and self sustaining within the CMS Design System family.
+Many of the internal changes in the v2 release aim to facilitiate this vision by simplifying the experience of maintaining and contributing to child design systems.

 ## Who should use a child design system?